Our speakers

 Kari is a well-known (pelvic) physiotherapist and movement scientist.
 She obtained her doctorate in 1990 as a doctor of science and in 1997 was appointed professor of human movement sciences.
 She was elected Pro-Rector of NIH (a specialized university) from 1998-2001 and Rector of NIH from 2013-2017.
 She was the first Vice President of the International Organization of Physical Therapists of Women's Health, WCPT 1999-2007, and has been the Vice President of the Norwegian Physical Therapist Council for 8 years, which provides direct advice to the Norwegian Minister of Health on physical activity, fitness and health.

-Ass.
-Prof. Magdalena Grzybowska
+Dr. Magdalena Grzybowska

 Prof. dr. Gommert van Koeveringe